divio/django-cms-tutorial/Step 3 - CMS Plugins.md

 url(r'^polls/', include('polls.urls', namespace='polls')),
 ```

-Make sure this line before the line for the django-cms urls, or else django-cms will try to interperet the polls url as a slug, fail, and return a 404.
+Make sure this line is included before the line for the django-cms urls, or else django-cms will try to interperet the polls url as a slug, fail, and return a 404.

 ```python
 url(r'^polls/', include('polls.urls', namespace='polls')),